FileMaker 18 Security Guide: Best Practices for Configuring Security Options

-As FileMaker Server and FileMaker Cloud for AWS run, they log server activity.
+As FileMaker Server and FileMaker Cloud products run, they log server activity.
 Use the log files to collect client access information and other information needed for regulatory and auditing purposes.

-See Viewing log file entries in FileMaker Server Help, and configuring FileMaker Cloud for AWS in FileMaker Cloud for AWS Help.
+See Viewing log file entries in FileMaker Server Help, and configuring FileMaker Cloud products in FileMaker Cloud product documentation.

 Disconnect idle users

-Set the maximum amount of time that FileMaker users can be idle when they are connected to a file hosted by FileMaker Server or FileMaker Cloud for AWS.
+Set the maximum amount of time that FileMaker users can be idle when they are connected to a file hosted by FileMaker Server or a FileMaker Cloud product.
 This idle time limit reduces the risk of your files being accessed by an unattended computer or mobile device.
 However, make sure the idle time is long enough to avoid frequent disconnections.

 In FileMaker Pro Advanced, in the Edit Privilege Set dialog box, select Disconnect user from server when idle for each privilege set you want disconnected when a user is idle.
 Because you can set this option for each privilege set, certain users are disconnected when idle and other users will always maintain their connections.
 In FileMaker Pro Advanced and FileMaker Go, users logged in with the Full Access privilege set are never disconnected when idle.

-To specify the idle time, see FileMaker client session timeouts in FileMaker Server Help and configuring FileMaker Cloud for AWS in FileMaker Cloud for AWS Help.
+To specify the idle time, see FileMaker client session timeouts in FileMaker Server Help and configuring FileMaker Cloud products in FileMaker Cloud product documentation.